 #15 — No sentence variation

 Sometimes, sentences start to stack up.
 When that happens, they can feel as if they’re too similar to each other.
-In those spots, it’s good to check how these sentences differ.
-Because if you’re not careful, they can all look the same and feel bland.
+In those spots, it’s good to check how those sentences differ.
+Because if you’re not careful, they can all sound the same and feel bland.

 See what I mean?